pixijs/pixijs.com/docs/guides/components/graphics-fill.md

 # Graphics Fill

-Graphics in PixiJS are incredibly versatile, allowing developers to achieve stunning visual effects.
-The `fill()` method is particularly powerful, enabling you to fill shapes with colors, textures, or gradients.
+If you are new to graphics, please check out the [graphics guide](./graphics) here.
+This guide dives a bit deeper into a specific aspect of graphics: how to fill them!
+The `fill()` method in PixiJS is particularly powerful, enabling you to fill shapes with colors, textures, or gradients.
 Whether you're designing games, UI components, or creative tools, mastering the `fill()` method is essential for creating visually appealing and dynamic graphics.
 This guide explores the different ways to use the `fill()` method to achieve stunning visual effects.

 :::info Note
 The `fillStyles` discussed here can also be applied to Text objects!